1fish2/BBQTimer/README.md

 [MIT License](https://github.com/1fish2/BBQTimer/blob/master/LICENSE.md).

 ## Usage Tips
-* On Android Lollipop, just start or pause BBQ Timer.
-Then you can operate it from the notification drawer and the lock screen.
+* On Android Lollipop, just start or pause BBQ Timer from the application or its home screen widget.
+  You can operate it from the notification drawer and the lock screen as long as it's running or paused.
 * On Jelly Bean and KitKat, place the BBQ Timer widget on your lock screen for quick access.
 * The widget also works on the home screen.
 * To resize the home screen widget, long-press on it then drag its resize handles.